AllKinds/AllkindsICP/NOTES.md

 Backend:

+- revamp algorithm and show information about it on app
 - revamp entire structure with consistancy and seperation of functionalities/utils in modules with complex types and utility functions
 - generic errors for ui
 - unit testing setup w cycle consumption data

 Frontend:

-- component extractions
+- more component extractions
-- code consistancy
+- more code consistancy
-- wallet support
+- multi wallet support (ic2c?)
-- consider going back to svelte or integrate dynamic loading features in svelteKit
+- consider going back to svelteJs or integrate dynamic loading feature in svelteKit for questions and users
+- order/streamline backend api's and append calls together were possible